 Chaos testing is also an effective way to manage vulnerabilities.
 It helps to pinpoint weaknesses that could give an attacker leverage inside your architecture.

-A successful exploit of a vulnerability can lead to a chaos scenario, as your system gets exposed to an unknown threat.
-Attack chains can spread throughout infrastructure, causing cascading failures in disparate areas.
 As an example, a denial-of-service (DoS) attack against a low-priority service might force critical ones offline too—if they have hidden interdependencies.
 Engaging in chaos testing is a good way to anticipate and mitigate the damage that exploits can cause.

 Chaos testing also helps gauge your system’s susceptibility to attack techniques outlined by standards such as the MITRE ATT&CK framework.
 You can assess whether compromise of one service is likely to adversely affect the others by emulating common invasion mechanisms such as request flooding.
 Knowledge of failure points can even be an effective way to combat an attack by intentionally disabling pieces of essential infrastructure, creating a kill chain.